 The femurs were prepared and transferred to a high-resolution in vivo micro-CT scanner (Pingsheng Technology Co., Ltd., China).
-The femurs were scanned from the femoral head to the femoral condyle using the following scan settings: spatial resolution of $\leq 7.5 \,\mu\text{m}$ or less, X-ray energy set at 90 KV tube voltage and 0.05 mA tube current, 20 frames per second, a total of 4000 frames, and 3600 frames per rotation.
-After scanning, the raw scan data were analyzed using Avatar software (version 2.0.10.3).
-A region of interes was selected at a height of 1 mm above the growth plate of the distal femur.
+The scans covered the entire length of the femur, from the femoral head to the femoral condyle.
+The scan settings included a spatial resolution of $\leq$ 7.5 μm, X-ray energy 90 KV tube voltage, 0.05 mA tube current, 20 frames per second, a total of 4000 frames, and 3600 frames per rotation.
+The raw data was then analyzed with Avatar software (version 2.0.10.3).
+A region of interest was selected at a height of 1 mm above the growth plate of the distal femur.
 The study parameters included bone volume fraction (BV/TV), bone surface area/bone volume (BS/BV), bone surface area density (BS/TV), trabecular thickness (Tb.Th), trabecular number (Tb.N), and trabecular separation (Tb.Sp).

-HE staining experiment
+Hematoxylin and eosin (HE) staining experiment

-The slides were put in a drying oven at 66°C for 20-30 minutes until the wax film melted completely, preparing them for subsequent experiments.
-They were then soaked in xylene three times for 5 minutes each and in a concentration gradient of ethanol three times for 3 minutes each.
+The slides were dried in an oven at 66 °C for 20-30 min, preparing the wax film for subsequent experiments.
+They were then soaked in xylene three times for 5 min each and in a concentration gradient of ethanol three times for 3 min each.
 Afterward, they were submerged in a beaker and rinsed slowly with running water to completely remove the ethanol until they became clean and transparent.

-Next, the slides were stained with hematoxylin for 2-5 minutes, rinsed with running water, differentiated with 1% hydrochloric acid alcohol for a few seconds, and rinsed again.
+Next, the slides were stained with hematoxylin for 2-5 min, rinsed with running water, differentiated with 1% hydrochloric acid alcohol for a few seconds, and rinsed again.
 They were then blued with a saturated lithium carbonate solution for a few seconds and rinsed.
-The slides underwent dehydration in 95% ethanol for 2 minutes, then stained with eosin for a few seconds to get the desired color.
-They were then soaked in 95% ethanol twice for 5-10 seconds each, 100% ethanol twice for 1 minute each, phenol-xylene, and two changes of xylene for 2 minutes each.

-Lastly, the slides were mounted with neutral balsam and observed under a microscope.
+The slides underwent dehydration in 95% ethanol for 2 min, then stained with eosin for a few seconds to get the desired color.
+Finally, they were soaked in 95% ethanol twice for a total of 5-10 s, 100% ethanol twice for 1 min each, and finally in phenol-xylene and two changes of xylene for 2 min each, to complete the staining process.
+The slides were mounted with neutral balsam and observed using a microscope.